-- Response Time - Enter the Warning and Critical Response Time thresholds.
-For more information, see Configuring Warning and Critical Thresholds - 4.
-Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - 5.
-Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 6.
-Click Finish.
+- Response Time Enter the Warning and Critical Response Time thresholds.
+For more information, see Configuring Warning - Enter the Warning and Critical Response Time thresholds.
+For more information, see Configuring Warning and Critical Thresholds 4.
+Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - · Action Profile settings (see Action Profiles for more information)